vbrunell/machine-learning/prediction-java/README.md

 # Google Prediction API

 The code in this repository is derived from the code sample provided by Google.
-I've added the ability to create categorical models even when using integer values in the CSV formatted data.
+I've added the ability to create categorical models even when using integer values in CSV formatted training data.

 - To do this, use the replaceNumbers() function in PredictionSample.java, passing it the English version of the number from the training data.
 - To generate training data with integers converted to English, please look at the datagen directory in this repo.
 The inflect library is used in data-generator.py to achieve this.